-6.8 In addition efforts must be made to ensure that the child/young person’s views are shared with the meeting.
+6.8 Efforts must be made to ensure that the child/young person’s views, wishes and feelings are shared within the meeting.

 Section 7 Responding to Concerns about Sexual Abuse by a Young Person

-7.2 Where significant harm is indicated as a result of concerns about abuse, Children’s Social Care should be notified in order that an assessment can be carried out to ensure that the young people are safeguarded.
+7.2 Where significant harm is indicated, or is likely, as a result of concerns about abuse, Children’s Social Care must be notified in order that an investigation can be carried out to ensure that the young people are safeguarded.

 Section 8 Restrictive Practices

 Restrictive practices refers to any practice where one person or more restricts the movement of another.
-This can be physical barriers, which involves a child being prevented from freedom of movement, being confined inappropriately (including long periods of time.
+This can be physical barriers, which involves a child being prevented from freedom of movement, being confined inappropriately [including for long periods of time].
 Examples are;

 - Spending long periods of time in a wheelchair within the home environment against professional advice.